brunoerg/brunoerg.github.io/_posts/2025-08-21-the-state-of-bitcoinfuzz.md

 - Eclair - Scala
 - lightning-kmp - Kotlin

 There is a PR (under review) that integrates libbitcoin.
 We welcome any PR that integrates more projects into bitcoinfuzz.
 However, we intend to review the support of some implementations since an immature implementation can hinder differential fuzzing with simple issues.
-For example, Embit’s miniscript/descriptor implementation is still incomplete, withmany fragments not supported.
+For example, Embit’s miniscript/descriptor implementation is still incomplete, with many fragments not supported.
 We also experimented with Mako support, but decided to remove it because the project is not currently being maintained.

 ## Lightning Network on Bitcoinfuzz